 Communication with Stakeholders

-Foundations of Learning Analytics are designed for those seeking an introductory understanding of learning analytics and either basic R programming skills or basic Python skills, particularly in the context of STEM education research.
+• Learning Analytics Workflow is designed for those seeking an introductory understanding of learning analytics using basic R programming skills, particularly in the context of STEM education research.

-It consists of consists of four modules.
-Each module of the Foundation of LA includes:
+• It consists of consists of four modules.
+Each module of LAW includes:

 • Essential readings